wikidattica/reversoanki/README.md

 The layout of the main window was initially copied from [LinguaLeoAnki][5] plugin.

 This project is licensed under the GPL License - see the [LICENSE][4] file for details.
+The code is available on [gitHub](https://github.com/wikidattica/reversoanki) any patch is appreciated even only to improve the code readability as I'm not a QT buff

 [1]: http://www.reverso.net
 [2]: https://apps.ankiweb.net/